Updated: Jan 9

 5. Add the spinach and stir well.
 Put the lid back on for 3-5 minutes or until the leaves are completely cooked.

-6. Serve with fresh basmati rice or roti and some natural yoghurt/raita if desired.
+6. Serve with fresh basmati rice or roti and some coconut yoghurt/raita if desired.